Lodewijk van der Grinten (1832-1895)

-The pharmacist Lodewijk van der Grinten, pharmacist at Steenstraat in Venlo, is more a social person than a businessman.
+Lodewijk van der Grinten, pharmacist at Steenstraat in Venlo, is more a social person than a businessman.
 He likes being seen in social life.

-Like his descendants later, Lodewijk distinguishes himself as an inventive scientist.
-He is active in improving tap water and designs a device for filtering contaminated water, that is being tested in Amsterdam.
+Like his descendants later on, Lodewijk distinguishes himself as an inventive scientist.
+He is active in improving tap water and designs a device for filtering contaminated water, that is scientifically tested in Amsterdam.
 Although this invention pays him a lot of credit, it does not bring him much prosperity.
 In the meanwhile, Lodewijk has numerous contacts in (applied) scientific circles, especially in the South of the Netherlands.

-The chemical background of Louis shows when in 1871 he starts an investigation into the production of butter coloring, a substance that is used to color both butter and margarine.
+Lodewijk’s chemical background shows when, in 1871, he starts an investigation into the production of butter coloring, a substance used to color both butter and margarine.
 In 1877 Louis succeeds in manufacturing his product on a larger scale and selling it to the butter and margarine trade.
 The production of butter coloring quickly proves to be more lucrative than the pharmacy, and marks the start of a success story.

 Elisabeth Francisca Anna Hubertina (‘Lieske’) Muijsers (1834-1910)